elenirotsides/Exchange4Students/README.md

 ![Mongo settings](mongo.png)

-I don't use my local instance of MongoDB for any intense dev work, which is why I don't have anything selected for the Authentication field.
+FYI: I don't use my local instance of MongoDB for any intense dev work, which is why I don't have anything selected for the Authentication field.

+**I recommend saving your connection string as a favorite in Compass, so you don't have to keep typing stuff in each time you want to connect to the databse**